 The objective of the Biodiversity Protection Community (BPC), PANACeA second phase, is to streamline networking and management efforts in Mediterranean Protected Areas (PAs) as a mechanism to enhance nature conservation and protection in the region.

 The project aims at ensuring synergies between relevant Mediterranean stakeholders – managers, policymakers, socio-economic actors, civil society and the scientific community, and to increase the visibility and impacts of their projects’ results towards common identified strategical targets.

-PANACeA builds a community of nature conservation stakeholders in the Mediterranean and acts as the Communication and Capitalisation instrument of the projects dealing with protection of biodiversity and natural ecosystems.
-Through its tool, the Mediterranean Biodiversity Protection Knowledge Platform, PANACeA ensures the transfer of synthesised projects’ outcomes and their dissemination across and beyond the region.
+Biodiversity Protection Community, builds a community of nature conservation stakeholders in the Mediterranean and acts as the Communication and Capitalisation instrument of the projects dealing with protection of biodiversity and natural ecosystems.
+Through its tool, the Mediterranean Biodiversity Protection Knowledge Platform, BPC ensures the transfer of synthesised projects’ outcomes and their dissemination across and beyond the region.

 - Synthesizing outcomes on natural protection and biodiversity conservation efforts;

 - Engaging a stakeholders’ community and transferring knowledge beyond the project's lifetime;